 Recommended: What is a Charge Card?

 How Do You Pay Taxes With a Credit Card?

-3. Choose a third-party payment processor: The IRS website currently lists three approved payment service providers that you can use.
-Compare which one offers the best features and lowest fees.
+The IRS website currently lists three approved payment service providers that you can use.
+Compare which one offers the best features and lowest fees for your situation.

-4. Make your payment: Once you’ve selected which payment service provider you want to go with, head to their website and follow the instructions.
+Once you’ve selected which payment service provider you want to go with, head to their website and follow the instructions.
 You may be asked to provide information such as the credit card expiration date and CVV number on a credit card.
-Double check that you’re making the right type of payment before pressing submit.
+Double check that you’re making the right type of payment and that all the information you’ve entered is accurate before pressing submit.